laravel/framework/readme.md

 - Added Model::creating(Closure) and Model::updating(Closure) methods for hooking into Eloquent save events.
 Thank Phil Sturgeon for finally pressuring me into doing this... :)
 - Added `Event::queue` and `Event::flush`.
 - Added a `Str` class in support component.
 Adopted Patchwork UTF-8 to provide solid UTF-8 handling for the framework.
+- Allow Eloquent attributes to be acceessed by camelCase in addition to snake_case.

 ## Beta 3